- Keys to Success

 Sustainable design, construction, operation, and renovation are best thought of as an integrated process, rather than a collection of things.
 The process involves new ways of designing, constructing, and operating our buildings and facilities.
 A few keys to success include:

-- Think about sustainability goals and "greening" strategies as early as possible.
-Early planning allows you to identify synergies among potential strategies to increase their effectiveness and reduce costs and makes it easier to budget for the green elements.
+- Think about sustainability goals and strategies as early as possible.
+Early planning allows you to identify synergies among potential strategies to increase effectiveness, reduce costs, and make budgeting easier.

 - Use a systems thinking approach.
 Instead of thinking about each strategy in isolation, systems thinking asks you to think about how the strategies interact, how they work together (or against one another) in the whole project, and whether there are unintended consequences.
 You look first at the project overall, then work toward specific strategies, such as selecting a floor covering or appliance, rather than starting with the details.